A couple of people have asked, and the answer is, I am not taking part in Somerset Open Studios this year.

 I made some new work specially for the Prospect theme, joining the many artists who have created work inspired by the landscape at Kilve Beach.
 I’ve been intending to extend my choice of subjects for some time.

 While I was at the gallery I was working on a linocut of an ancient sweet chestnut tree that I saw at Nynehead near Wellington.
 I didn’t manage to finish it during the two weeks.
 I’ll add it to the gallery on my website as soon as it’s done, so you can see the results.

 The Family friendly “Have a Go” event was lots of fun.
 I’m very grateful to St. Cuthbert’s Mill for the idea and for providing the paper too.

 I created two ready cut lino blocks so that people could try printing on St Cuthbert’s lovely Somerset paper.
 It was a popular event with some very enthusiastic participants ranging from three years old to quite a bit older.
 I interpreted “family” very openly to mean “anyone at all.”
 I will do a rerun of the “Have a go” event sometime, perhaps at half term.

-Although the Paper Prospects exhibition is now finished, my work remains on display at the Guild alongside craft items from all the Guild’s wonderful makers.
+Although the Paper Prospects exhibition is now finished, my work remains on display on my website.